ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 Now that we have established a set of good quality target loci, we are ready to align our sequences.

 5. To keep things neat, make a directory to hold your alignments: `mkdir Aligns`.
-This directory should have been created within your `$SCRATCH` directory.
-Confirm using this command: `ls $SCSRATCH`
+This directory should have been created within your `$HOME` directory.
+Confirm using this command: `ls $HOME`

 Right now, the target sequences only include the locus names.
 We need to **append the species name to each locus**, otherwise we won’t be able to identify to which species loci belong to once they are aligned.
 (The references are already appended with “`O_niloticus`".)
 We also need to **separate all sequences into their own files** because we will have to concatenate them by locus, rather than by species like they are now, for MUSCLE to align them.